julija97/Amazon-Product-Recommendation-System/README.md

 ## **Objective:**
 ----------------

-You are a Data Science Manager at Amazon, and have been given the task of building a recommendation system to recommend products to customers based on their previous ratings for other products.
-You have a collection of labeled data of Amazon reviews of products.
 The goal is to extract meaningful insights from the data and build a recommendation system that helps in recommending products to online consumers.

 -----------------------------
 ## **Dataset:**